-- Complete the online Private Lesson Information Form.
-E-mail finearts@mbu.edu for the link. - o You will be assigned an instructor. - Register for lessons in the same manner you do for courses. - Beginning piano students need to sign up for FIPI 1001 Beginning Piano Class.

-• Direct any questions relating to piano lessons to Miss Janet Tschida (janet.tschida@mbu.edu).
+- Complete the online Private Lesson Information Form. - You will be assigned an instructor and the Music Department will then register you for lessons. - Beginning piano students need to sign up for FIPI 1001 Beginning Piano Class. - Direct any questions relating to piano lessons to Miss Janet Tschida (janet.tschida@mbu.edu).